 While SPD can impact the whole body, this article focuses on the oral aspects.
 In particular how to season food in a way that your child is more likely to eat it.

 For most children with SPD pretty much everything has a strong flavor or tastes “spicy” (this may not be the case for everyone, but it is more common).
 Bland food is much better tolerated.
 But it’s not much fun for the whole family to have to eat bland food, which is why we tend to look at these aversions as “picky eating.”
 Thankfully you don’t have to eat bland food for life!

 Real Salt is well-tolerated for most palates.
 My daughter actually asks to eat it plain!
 So using plenty of mineral-rich sea salt is a great starting point.

 What Seasonings Work With a Sensory Processing Disorder (SPD) Diet?

-After your child adjusts to salted food you can gradually experiment with other seasoning.
+After your picky eater adjusts to salted food you can gradually experiment with other seasoning.
 The key is to start with very small amounts (like a 1/2 tsp. for a whole meal).
 You may not even be able to tell the difference in taste when you add such small amounts to a dish.
 But if there’s sensory processing disorder in play, your child will.

 Through trial and error I have found various spices and herbs that are mild to the palate but still add flavor.
 My top five cooking seasonings (aside from sea salt) are: